When you want less light reaching your sensor, you want a neutral density filter.

 I recommend and use B+W's optional 7-layer MRC (Multi-Resistant coating) filter version, not to improve light transmission (we are trying to reduce the light transmission), but to reduce flare/ghosting for improved contrast.
 "MRC by B+W is not only an extraordinarily effective multiple layer coating, it is also harder than glass.
 So that it protects filters from scratches, and it is also water and dirt repellent, thus facilitating filter maintenance."
 [Schneider Optics]

-B+W neutral density filter rings come in only one thickness.
-This thickness is the same as the standard UV filter thickness.
+B+W neutral density filter rings come in two thicknesses, standard F-Pro and the slimmer XS-Pro.
+The standard thickness is the same as the standard UV filter thickness.
 For most wide angle lenses (in general, wider than 40mm), with and without standard UV filter test results are available in the vignetting tool (look for the second-to-last focal length option).
 This tool allows comparison to determine if the standard filter depth causes light to be blocked from reaching the corners of the imaging sensor – causing vignetting.

 The standard thickness filter rings add very little or no vignetting to most lenses even on a full frame camera.
 If using a full frame lens on an APS-C format body, the standard filter ring should work fine for you.